alex-shevchenko/jinn-docs/installation.md

     }
 }
 ```
-Then ask composer to update autoload files:
+Then ask the composer to update autoload files:

 ```shell
 composer dump-autoload